 Occasionally you will need to replace the P1 PowerStation's touch screen, depending on the environment where you are operating the unit.
-The PowerStation's touch screen is designed to be replaced without removing the unit from its enclosure.
+Although the PowerStation's touch screen can be replaced without removing the unit from its enclosure, it is much easier to replace the touch screen if you remove the unit from its enclosure.
 Follow these steps to replace the touch screen:

-- 1. Unpack the replacement touch screen, and examine it for damage or defects. - 2.
-To remove the old touch screen, perform steps 1 through 7 of the disassembly procedures described beginning on page 48. - 3.
-To install the new touch screen, perform steps 6 through 13 of the reassembly procedure beginning on page 57.
+- Unpack the replacement touch screen, and examine it for damage or defects. - 2.
+To remove the old touch screen, perform steps 1 through 7 of the disassembly procedures described beginning on page 51.